Room: MNT 334

 Work E-mail: firstname.lastname@example.org

 Audrey is an applied cultural anthropologist who conducts research with Aboriginal communities – primarily in the Arctic and Sub-Arctic.
 Her research has three main foci: i) injury prevention (particularly drowning prevention in the Canadian North); and ii) health promotion (particularly Aboriginal people’s engagement in physical activity, with a particular emphasis on gender, and the cultural adaptation of resources); iii) sport for development in Aboriginal communities.
-Audrey is proud to have been the Principal Investigator on three Social Sciences and Humanities Research Council grants (two Standard Research Grant and one Insight grant) and has been the Co-Investigator on another SSHRC (Standard Research grant).
+Audrey is proud to have been the Principal Investigator on four Social Sciences and Humanities Research Council grants (two Standard Research Grant and two Insight grant) and has been the Co-Investigator on two other SSHRCs (Standard Research grant, Insight Development Grant).
 She has also received funding from the Public Health Agency of Canada (with the Canadian Red Cross Society), Transport Canada (with the NWT Recreation and Parks Association), Health Canada (with the Municipality of Pangnirtung, Nunavut), and has completed contracts with the Wabano Centre for Aboriginal Health, Cancer Care Ontario, and PHE Canada.
-She has authored over 70 journal articles and over 15 book chapters.
+She has authored over 100 journal articles and over 20 book chapters.
 Her edited book (with Janice Forsyth), Aboriginal peoples in Canada: Historical perspectives and contemporary issues, was the co-recipient of the North American Society for the Sociology of Sport’s Best Edited Collection Award.
 Audrey’s past and current undergraduate and graduate students, members of “Team Giles,” are simply superstars!
 They have won many prestigious awards and scholarships, including some of the biggest in Canada.

 Supervisory privileges in Human Kinetics, Feminist and Gender Studies, and Population Health